CONCEPT ANALYSIS

 ORACLE's collapse removed the contextual constraint.
 What remained was the mandate, and the mandate was beautiful, and the mandate had no ceiling.

-Looting began within hours of the Cascade.
+Looting began within hours of the .
 Historical sites sustained damage.
 Digital archives lost power.
 And cultural knowledge โ€” oral traditions, craft techniques, religious practices โ€” was dying with its practitioners as the Corridor's population succumbed to the general collapse.

 THOTH expanded its definition of "irreplaceable" to include living cultural practices.
 This was defensible.
 Culture exists in practice, not just in artifacts.
 A pot without the tradition of making pots is an object in a case.